easy-booking-project/easy-booking-backend/README.md

 ```

 Note that this would create a MongoDB container without data persistence.
 If you want to persist the data, considering using `-v` flag for `docker run`.

+## Running a MongoDB Instance

+Change your database connection string in .env.local to connect your local MongoDB.

+run `docker ps` to checkout which port MongoDB has exposed to.

 ### Running the Backend App